Past-release archive of Microsoft Cloud App Security

 Released January 22, 2017

-We are starting to roll out the ability to view Office 365 Security and Compliance Center DLP events in Cloud App Security.
-If you configured DLP policies in the Office 365 Security and Compliance Center, when policy matches are detected, you will be able to see them in the Cloud App Security Activity log.
+We're starting to roll out the ability to view Office 365 Security and Compliance Center DLP events in Cloud App Security.
+If you configured DLP policies in the Office 365 Security and Compliance Center, when policy matches are detected, you'll see them in the Cloud App Security Activity log.
 The information in the Activity log will include the file or email that triggered the match as and the policy or alert that it matched.
 The Security event activity allows you to view Office 365 DLP policy matches in the Cloud App Security activity log.
 Using this feature, you can:

 - See all DLP matches coming from the Office 365 DLP engine.